 - Controllers should assess where and when video surveillance measures are strictly necessary, or the same goal can be achieved through less intrusive solutions.
 And the EDBP also emphasizes the possibility to use black box solutions where the footage is automatically deleted after a precise storage period and only accessed in case of an incident.
 In other situations, it might not be necessary to record the video material at all but more appropriate to use real-time monitoring instead;

 - Where video surveillance is essential, it is mandatory that the controller conducts a so-balancing of interest (also known as balancing test) to maintain the legitimate interest, on a case by case basis.
 The elements to consider in the assessment are the following (i) to what extent the monitoring affects legitimate interests, fundamental rights and freedoms of individuals, (ii) if this causes negative consequences with regard to the data subject’s rights and (iii) what are the reasonable expectations of the individual when the data processing activity is performed.
-This is an important reminder since we are repetitively encountering companies which rely on legitimate interest for a large number of data processing activities but are not able to justify them and have not performed any balancing test.
+This is an important reminder since we are repetitively encountering companies that rely on legitimate interest for a large number of data processing activities but are not able to justify them and have not performed any balancing test.

 Can video recording be disclosed to third parties under data protection laws?